Regulation A+ and Secondary Trading 2018

-The Securities & Exchange Commission’s amendments to Regulation A went into effect on June 19, 2015 and are now over three years old.
-The amendments known as Regulation A+ have gained market acceptance not only by the OTC Markets but also by the New York Stock Exchange (“NYSE”) and NASDAQ Stock Market as an effective means of going public.
+The Securities & Exchange Commission’s amendments to Regulation A known as Regulation A+ went into effect on June 19, 2015.
+Regulation A+ has gained market acceptance not only by issuers quoted on the OTC Markets but also by the New York Stock Exchange (“NYSE”) and NASDAQ Stock Market as an effective means of raising capital and going public.

 A sometimes overlooked aspect of Regulation A+ is the impact of Blue Sky laws on secondary trading and liquidity.
 State Blue Sky laws are applicable to secondary trading and vary from state to state.
 From a practical perspective, it is important for a company looking to raise capital to offer liquidity to investors and facilitate secondary trading.

 The trading of securities of issuers listed on National Securities Exchanges like the NASDAQ Stock Market and the NYSE are exempt from State Blue Sky laws that govern secondary trading; however, other companies such as those on the OTC Markets platform must comply with State Blue Sky laws for both their Regulation A+ Offerings and secondary sales.

 Regulation A+ includes two offering tiers with different characteristics and requirements.
 Each Regulation A+ tier is treated differently under State Blue Sky laws.